 Rose Nyland doesn’t always get it right, but this time, she’s got a point.
 Life isn’t always fair.

 It’s not fair that what’s always worked for you no longer does.
 It’s not fair that your friend is older, fitter, and can eat like a garbage disposal.
-It’s not fair that, in order for you to get back to a weight, size, or body that feels more like “you,” you have to make additional changes to a lifestyle that’s already healthy — and one that you love.
+It’s not fair that, in order for you to get back to a place that feels more like “you,” you have to make additional changes to a lifestyle that’s already healthy — and one that you love.

 It’s not fair.
 But if your health is important to you, you have to do it anyway.

-Different changes work for different people — which is why we tend to have a “choose your own adventure” approach to weight loss, especially with the women who join us for our 10 in 4 Program (and we’ve got another round starting now, in case you’re interested!).
+Different changes work for different people — which is why we tend to have a “choose your own adventure” approach.
 For the friend I mentioned earlier, the key was to cut out added sugar, which she found really difficult, but the payoff was immediate.
-The tweak that I, personally, find super effective is to take a veggies-first approach to snacks and meals.
+My personal favorite tweak is to take a veggies-first approach to snacks and meals.
+It may take a little effort at first, but once I get in my groove, it’s easy to remember that I love fresh veggies (and that my body feels great when I eat more of them).

 For others, it might mean adjusting portion sizes or changing up the ratio of, say, protein to carbs; or maybe it’ll take eating at home more frequently, or incorporating HIIT or strength training into their routine.
-Maybe it even involves taking a look at their DNA to see what foods and workouts are truly most effective for their personal weight-loss goals — and stay tuned, because we’re going to have some extremely cool opportunities for you guys to do just that coming up later this year, if you’re interested.
-We seriously live in the future, y’all.
+Maybe it even involves taking a look at their DNA to see what foods and workouts are truly most effective for their personal fitness goals.

 If this is something you’re struggling with, then work with me to take the “it’s not fair” argument out of the equation.
 Because, honestly?